 Agents are used to attack specific targets critical to cancer growth and spread.
-The only such agent currently used in the adjuvant setting is a drug called trastuzumab or Herceptin®.
-If your tumor cells are HER2-positive (results noted on the pathology report), trastuzumab will be an important drug to consider.
-An intravenous drug, it is generally given with chemotherapy, then continued alone for a year.
-In the neoadjuvant setting, a new anti-HER2 drug, pertuzumab, or Perjeta®, is approved and used in conjunction with trastuzumab.
+Two agents currently used in the adjuvant setting are drugs called trastuzumab or Herceptin® and pertuzumab or Perjeta®.
+If your tumor cells are HER2-positive (results noted on the pathology report), these drugs will be important to consider.
+These are intravenous drugs, generally given with chemotherapy, then continued alone for a year.
 The development of new therapies is another indication of the progress being made in treating breast cancer early to prevent recurrence.